 Because of the Audit Committee's demanding role and responsibilities and the time commitment attendant to Audit Committee membership, each prospective Audit Committee member should evaluate carefully the existing demands on his or her time before accepting this important assignment.
-No director shall be eligible to serve on the Audit Committee if such director simultaneously serves on the audit committees of three or more other public companies.
+No director shall be eligible to serve on the Audit Committee if such director simultaneously serves on the audit committees of more than two other public companies, unless, in accordance with New York Stock Exchange rules, the Board determines that such simultaneous service would not impair the ability of such director to effectively serve on the Audit Committee and that determination is disclosed in the Corporation's proxy statement.